 It is a highly recommended trekking spot for nature-lovers.

 What’s more?
 It is easy too!
-I have seen small children and elderly folk equally excited to trek up the fort.
+I have seen small children and elderly folk as excited as us to trek up the fort.

 There are two paths leading to the fort, we took the easier one while going up and took the path less traveled while coming down.
-Both the paths were equally thrilling.
+Both the paths were interesting and exciting with great views.